 Link to detailed Video Examples:

-When it comes to surveillance there are many aspects that determine if a Private Investigator is average, proficient, or great at conducting surveillance.
+When it comes to surveillance there are many aspects that determine if an operative is average, proficient, or great at conducting surveillance.
 In most cases, a surveillance operative's main focus is to covertly video document the activities of a Subject, also called a Target, for a predetermined amount of time.
 The amount of time a surveillance is conducted will ultimately be outlined by the objective and budget.

 Similar to an artist who paints or sculpts, the artist creates something that will live on through time.
 A Private Investigator's video will be reviewed and stand as evidence in the future.
 An Investigator's ability to document and obtain great video is what clients are expecting and what will be remembered.
 It has been said that a picture tells a thousand words, then video is worth a million.